rust-lang/rust/src/doc/rustc-dev-guide/src/implementing_new_features.md

 1. Open a [tracking issue] -
    if you have an RFC, you can use the tracking issue for the RFC.

+   The tracking issue should be labeled with at least `C-tracking-issue`.
+   For a language feature, a label `F-feature_name` should be added as well.

 2. Pick a name for the feature gate (for RFCs, use the name in the RFC).

-3. Add a feature gate declaration to `libsyntax/feature_gate.rs` in the active `declare_features` block:
+3. Add a feature gate declaration to `libsyntax/active.rs` in the active `declare_features` block:

 ```rust,ignore